ocaml/ocaml.org/data/tutorials/language/1ds_01_arrays.md

 val zeroes : int array = [|0; 0; 0; 0; 0|]
 ```

-It is also possible to use `Array.init` to generate an array by applying a function to each index of the array, starting at 0.
-For example, the array containing the 5 first even numbers can be obtained by multiplying the indices by 2, such as:
+`Array.init` generates an array of a given length by applying a function to each index of the array, starting at 0.
+The following line of code creates an array containing the first 5 even numbers using a function which doubles its argument:

 ```ocaml
 # let even_numbers = Array.init 5 (fun i -> i * 2);;